-Our skin is our largest organ, and it is therefore extra important that we take good care of it.
-We have asked Tina Lykkegaard from Denmark, who is a holistic skin-therapist with many years of experience, about what happens to the skin when we neglect it; her best advice for taking good care of it; and how we can get started on this.
+Our skin is our largest organ, therefore it is even more important for us to take good care of it.
+We asked Tina Lykkegaard from Denmark, who is an experienced holistic skin-therapist, what happens to our skin when we neglect it, what her best advice is for taking care of our skin, and how we can start doing this.

-Why is it important that we take good care of our skin?Not a lot of people think about it, but our skin is actually our largest organ.
-The skin absorbs everything.
-What we rub on it, but also what we dress it in.
-Within short time, the skin will reveal it if we’re not taking good care of ourselves when it comes to eating habits and lifestyle or if we expose it to mineral oils, which form a layer of resin on the skin.
-Mineral oils are often found in fat lotions, lip balms and ointments (also for kids), which can easily cause impure skin or make it difficult for dry skin or rashes to get better, since mineral oils cannot be absorbed by the skin to moisturise it.
+Why is it important to take good care of our skin?Not many people think about it, but our skin is our largest organ and absorbs everything we rub on it, and also from the clothes we wear.
+Before too long, our skin will make it clear if we are not taking good care of ourselves, whether it be our eating habits and lifestyle, or the mineral oils we expose it to.
+Mineral oils form a layer of resin on our skin and are often found in fat lotions, lip balms, and ointments, which can cause impure skin and make it difficult for dry skin or rashes to resolve.
+This is because mineral oils cannot be absorbed by the skin to moisturise it.

 What happens to the body when we expose it to chemicals?It has been proven that harmful chemicals, such as those that are toxic to reproduction, can be absorbed by the body, causing unnecessary strain.
 Our body already works to rinse itself of waste materials and toxins from foods, pollution from the air, and harmful chemicals in clothes; we don’t need to give it even more work from the harmful chemicals it is exposed to in our skincare products.
 If our body is forced to work extra hard, this is when we experience headaches, poor digestion, skin break-outs, and feel lethargic.